krokedil/dibs-easy-for-woocommerce/readme.txt

 == Frequently Asked Questions ==
-= Which countries does this payment gateway support? = Available for merchants in Denmark, Sweden and Norway.
+= Which countries does this payment gateway support? = Available for merchants in Denmark, Sweden, Norway, Germany and Austria..

 = Where can I find Nexi Checkout documentation? =
 For help setting up and configuring Nexi Checkout please refer to our [documentation](https://docs.krokedil.com/nexi-checkout/).